NitorCreations/nameless-deploy-tools/docs/workspace.md

 * `ndt.profile.iam` - enable a profile that has simple iam keys settings
 * `ndt.profile.ndt` - enable a profile that has settings to do a `ndt assume-role` including a potential mfa token.
 * `ndt.profile.adfs` - enable a profile that includes `adfs-aws-login` settings
+* `ndt.profile.azure-subscription` - enable a subscription for Azure cli

 You can set these variables by calling `git config [variable] [value]` and you can check the commands that would be executed by calling `nameless-dt-load-project-env`